jtortorelli/biblios/ot/daniel/chapter2.md

 Daniel states that these empires follow one after the other, beginning with Nebuchadnezzar.
 Nebuchadnezzar (i.e., Babylon) is represented by the gold, and is the most regal and kingly of the empires, and is specifically identified as having had his authority given to him by God.
 This is attested to by Jeremiah:

 > Thus saith the Lord of hosts, the God of Israel; Thus shall ye say unto your masters; I have made the earth, the man and the beast that are upon the ground, by my great power and by my outstretched arm, and have given it unto whom it seemed meet unto me.
-And now have I given all these lands into the hand of Nebuchadnezzar the king of Babylon, my servant; and the beasts of the field have I given im also to serve him.
+And now have I given all these lands into the hand of Nebuchadnezzar the king of Babylon, my servant; and the beasts of the field have I given him also to serve him.
 And all nations shall serve him, and his son, and his son's son, until the very time of his land come: and then many nations and great kings shall serve themselves of him.
 (Jeremiah 27:4-7)

 God has not only given authority over peoples and nations to Nebuchadnezzar, but authority over nature as well!

 ### The Second and Third Empires

 Following Babylon is another empire represented by silver, and thus less regal; this is generally regarded as the Persian empire.
 And after silver comes bronze, an even less precious metal; this is regarded as Greece.
-The interpretation that the next two empires are Persia and Greece is born out by comments made by the Angel of the Lord to Daniel in Chapter 10:
+The interpretation that the next two empires are Persia and Greece is borne out by comments made by the Angel of the Lord to Daniel in Chapter 10:

 > ...And now I return to fight with the prince of Persia: and when I am gone forth, lo, the prince of Grecia shall come.
 (Daniel 10:20)